What Is Slow Food? Principles, Benefits and 7 Ways to Live It

 What Is the Slow Food Global Movement?

-More than a catchphrase, Slow Food is a global movement grounded in an organization that promotes local food and traditional cooking.
-Its roots trace back to Italy in 1986, when a group of students and food lovers rallied behind Petrini’s belief that our food system should celebrate terroir, preserve biodiversity and foster community.
-From the founding convivia chapters to today’s Slow Food USA programs led by an executive director and regional volunteers, the movement advances food education, awareness and hands-on skills through events like Taste Workshops, farmers’ markets and university partnerships.
-Slow Food seeks to change the world one plate at a time—protecting endangered seeds and crops through its Presidia projects, sharing news of local heroes, and creating income-generating opportunities for small-scale farmers.
+More than a catchphrase, Slow Food is both a global movement and a slow food organization with a mission to promote local food and traditional cooking worldwide.
+Its roots trace back to Italy in 1986, when a group of students and food lovers rallied behind Petrini’s belief that our food system should celebrate terroir, preserve biodiversity, and foster community.
+From the founding local chapters, known as convivia chapters, to todays Slow Food USA programs led by an executive director and regional volunteers, the movement advances food education by educating consumers, raising awareness, and building hands-on skills through events like Taste Workshops, farmers markets, and university partnerships.
+Local groups organize grassroots initiatives, regional events, and educational programs to preserve regional culinary heritage and support sustainable food practices.
+Slow Food seeks to change the world one plate at a time, protecting endangered seeds and crops through its Presidia projects, sharing news of local heroes, and creating income-generating opportunities for small-scale farmers.

 The Three Pillars of Slow Food